Community Cat Safe Relocation Tips

 While the cats are confined, they must have clean water, fresh food, a pet carrier or similar small shelter where they can hide, and clean (scooped) litter once or twice each day.
 Provide delicious and appealing canned food during confinement to help cats feel comfortable in their new home.
 The cats can be fed dry food upon release.

 If a cat escapes from the enclosure, the new caregiver should set food and water out in the same area.
 This will encourage the cat to stay close.
 The caregiver can also sprinkle that particular cat’s used litter (specifically feces) around the location.
 Since cats have a keen sense of smell, this will help lure the cat back.

 7. Follow up.

 Plan to call or visit the new caregiver regularly to ensure that the cats are well cared for and to check in.
 He or she may also serve as a contact for future relocations.
-If you’ve relocated an entire colony, completely remove the food sources at the old location to discourage a new colony of feral cats from forming.
+If you’ve relocated an entire colony, completely remove the food sources at the old location to discourage a new colony of community cats from forming.

 Remember, there is the possibility that with the original colony gone, new cats could move in.